SmileTM/Tensorflow2.X-GPU-CUDA9.0/README.md

 ```

-Then source in you terminal.
+Then source `.bashrc` in you terminal.
 ```
 source ~/.bashrc
 ```